 c.
 Direct request to Court

-Under the 2007 Convention, direct requests to courts would be available to foreign creditors seeking to have their support orders recognized or recognized and enforced in a province or territory to which the Convention has been extended.
-Foreign debtors would also be able to make direct requests to have decisions having the effect of suspending or limiting a support order either recognized or recognized and enforced in a province or territory to which the Convention has been extended.
+Under the 2007 Convention, direct requests to courts will be available to foreign creditors seeking to have their support orders recognized or recognized and enforced in a province or territory to which the Convention has been extended.
+Foreign debtors will also be able to make direct requests to have decisions having the effect of suspending or limiting a support order either recognized or recognized and enforced in a province or territory to which the Convention has been extended.

 d.
 Stand-alone spousal support claims